 MWW encourages anyone within our business who has a suspicion of modern slavery to speak to their Line Manager and/or the HR department, additionally a confidential helpline has been set up.
 High impact posters have been issued in key locations across the business especially in areas that heavily rely on temporary labour.

-These are displayed prominently on staff noticeboards and in other high traffic areas to encourage anybody with a suspicion of modern slavery to call the Helpline.
+Posters are also displayed prominently on staff noticeboards and in other high traffic areas to encourage anybody with a suspicion of modern slavery to call the Helpline.
 Our whistleblowing hotline, which is free and anonymous, enables both employees and agency workers to raise any potential concerns in relation to employment standards and ethics.
-Information on how to contact the whistleblowing hotline is prominently displayed throughout the business.